louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 5‐HT3 antagonists (Ramosetron, in particular) and bile acid sequestrants (colesevelam) have shown interesting preliminary results, but they still need further evaluation in patients with LARS [55].

-Unfortunately, in the absence of structured guidance and due to a wide variability of symptoms with different effects on patients’ lives, conservative measures often yield inconsistent results.
+Unfortunately, in the absence of structured guidance and due to a wide variability of symptoms with different effects on patients' lives, conservative measures often yield inconsistent results.
 Their impact on patient satisfaction and HRQoL is doubtful and still poorly supported by evidence [56].

 Pelvic floor rehabilitation

 Although few studies have been published about rehabilitation in patients suffering from LARS, results are encouraging.
 The majority of studies reported improvement in stool frequency, incontinence episodes, severity of faecal incontinence and HRQoL after pelvic floor muscle training and biofeedback [57].
 Moreover, irradiated patients show short‐ and long‐term results comparable to those of nonirradiated patients, despite the higher degree of incontinence at baseline [58].
 Table 2 summarizes the potential benefits for patients with LARS of each component of pelvic floor rehabilitation.

 TABLE 2
 Pelvic floor rehabilitation: possible benefits for patients with low anterior resection syndrome

 Despite this, the different protocols used regarding duration of training, method and application modality still do not allow firm conclusions, in particular with respect to patient selection.